rlorigro/jungle_gym_cpp/README.md

 ### 3. Actor-critic Policy Gradient with entropy regularization (A2C or AAC)

-This method employs a second network which approximates the Value function for a given state.
-During training, the policy attempts to maximize the advantage, which describes the benefit of taking a given action over the expected reward (given by the critic).
-In addition to making the objective relative to a "baseline", this provides additional stability in the update step by rescaling the loss consistently across a wide range of possible absolute rewards.
+This method employs a second network that approximates the value function for a given state.
+During training, the actor attempts to maximize the *advantage*, which captures how much better a particular action is than the expected value predicted by the critic.
+Subtracting this baseline reduces the variance of the policy gradient and provides more stable updates, even when the absolute scale of the rewards varies widely.
+While the critic loss remains sensitive to raw reward magnitude, the advantage-based policy (actor) update is relatively well-behaved.

 $$
 L_{\text{actor}} = - \sum_{t=0}^{T-1} \left( \log \pi_\theta(a_t | s_t) \cdot [R_t - V(s_t)] + \lambda H(\pi_\theta(a_t | s_t)) \right)